How Theresa May's 'Presidential' Election Campaign Has Sidelined Some Of The Tories' Biggest Names

 Leadsom has been out there, but concentrating her attention locally, according to her Twitter feed.
 One day she was in London, handing out leaflets with the Tory candidate in Brentford and Isleworth, one of several Labour constituencies in the capital that the Tories are targeting.
 On another day, Leadsom was in Great Grimsby, another Labour area that voted strongly for Brexit, where she gave an interview to the Grimsby Telegraph assuring its readers that leaving the EU will strengthen the local fishing industry.

 Fox, another prominent Brexiter and former leadership candidate, has also spent time in Grimsby, where he toured the docks with the local candidate and gave a bullish interview to the Grimsby Telegraph.
 Fox also visited the Labour seats of Don Valley and Penistone, where he stopped at a steel factory and had lunch with the Tory candidate at an Italian restaurant in Doncaster.
-A similar whistlestop trip took the trade secretary to target seats in Nottinghamshire and Derbyshire.
+A similar whistle-stop trip took the trade secretary to target seats in Nottinghamshire and Derbyshire.

 Justine Greening, the education secretary, has also been racking up miles visiting marginal constituencies around the country.
 On Tuesday, dressed in jeans and a T-shirt, she canvassed with candidates in London in the marginal Labour-held seats of Brentford and Ealing Central, according to social media postings.
 On Monday, Greening was in Mansfield and Nottingham, where she gave an interview to the Nottingham Post.